-CHI Franciscan and Virginia Mason, along with CommonSpirit Health, have signed a Memorandum of Understanding (MOU) to explore combining our two organizations and forming a new and integrated health system.
+Introducing Virginia Mason Franciscan Health.
+CHI Franciscan and Virginia Mason have officially combined our two organizations and have formed a new and integrated health system.

-This new combined system would bring together the best thinking and innovations from each organization to build a transformative health system for the communities we serve and beyond, through CHI Franciscan’s relationship with CommonSpirit Health, one of the largest non-profit health systems in the country.
-The organizations have been engaged in evaluation and planning and hope to finalize that process by the end of 2020.
+This new combined system will bring together the best thinking and innovations from each legacy organization to build a transformative health system for the communities we serve and beyond.